chipsalliance/rocket-chip/docs/src/diplomacy/select_tutorial.md

 `LazyModule`s have a `getNodes` method that return all the nodes instantiated within that module.
 This can be combined with the `Select.collectInwardEdges` to select `LazyModule`s based on their connectivity.
-`Select.collectInwardEdges` takes a `BaseNode` and a parital function.
+`Select.collectInwardEdges` takes a `BaseNode` and a partial function.
 It applies the function to all the `InwardEdge`s of the node.
 There is also a `Select.collectOutwardEdges` that does the same for outward edges.
 The example below uses `Select.filterCollectDeep`, `LazyModule.getNodes`, and